MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-troubleshooting-23h2.md

 To collect logs for the update failures using PowerShell, follow these steps on the client that you're using to access your system:

-1. Establish a remote PowerShell session with the server node.
+1. Establish a remote PowerShell session with the machine.
 Run PowerShell as administrator and run the following command:

     ```powershell
     Enter-PSSession -ComputerName <server_IP_address> -Credential <username\password for the server>